🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Vessels: Frosted glass, mercury glass, or matte ceramic votives keep it wintery, not beachy.

-• Safety: Use LED candles for venues with restrictions—good ones flicker convincingly.
+• Safety: Use LED candles where venues restrict open flame; the good ones flicker convincingly.

 3. Go All-In on White Florals With Wintery Greenery

-Closeup: A loose, airy white floral arrangement featuring garden roses, ranunculus, anemones, lisianthus, tulips, and white amaryllis, intertwined with silver dollar eucalyptus, dusty miller, cedar, pine, and olive branches.
-Accents of white hypericum berries, fluffy baby’s breath clouds, and soft cotton stems.
-Asymmetrical, natural shape, soft daylight with gentle highlights on petals and frosted greenery.
+Closeup of a loose, airy white floral arrangement of garden roses, ranunculus, anemones, lisianthus, and white amaryllis intertwined with silver dollar eucalyptus, dusty miller, cedar, and pine.

 White roses are classic for a reason, but pair them with seasonal greens and things get interesting.
-Think texture, shape, and movement—not just color.
+Think texture, shape, and movement, not just color.
+A friend of mine swapped half her roses for ranunculus and frosted eucalyptus, and her centerpieces went from pretty to genuinely memorable without spending more.

 • Blooms: Garden roses, ranunculus, anemones, lisianthus, tulips, and white amaryllis.